TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 5/1 Thessalonians 5.14.md

 ---

-And we exhort you, brethren, admonish the disorderly, encourage the fainthearted, support the weak, be longsuffering toward all.
+We exhort you, brothers, admonish the disorderly, encourage the fainthearted, support the weak, be patient toward all.